iminsgineark/Simple-Calculator/README.md

-it's a Simple Calculator Only , which i have created Using Java Only
+it's a Simple Calculator , which i have created Using Java Only